dsnsgithub/old.dsns.dev/README.md

 ## 3) Create a levels.json file with [] inside

-Move into the directory and type "node ." in the terminal.
+Move into the directory and type "node ." in the terminal and it should run.